mingxiaoh/chainer-legacy/README.md

 # Intel® Software Optimization
 ##### This is a fast implementation of integration Chainer with Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN).
 It accelerates Chainer on CPU, esp.
 Intel® Xeon® and Intel® Xeon Phi™ processors.

+2017-05-09: ResNets (ResNet-50, ResNet-101, and ResNet-152)) and GoogleNet V2 are accelerated on Intel Chainer with native Batch Normalization support.
+Condisitonal import of mkldpy.mkldnn is enabled.
+A new module cosim (co-simulation) is introduced to validate the layer by layer correctness between numpy and mmkldpy.

 2017-04-28: Current optimized layers (operations) includes convolution (2D), local response normalization, ReLU, linear (inner product), pooling, concat, sum and gradient accumulation.
 Validated topologies includes Alexnet, Overfeat, VGGA, VGG-16, VGG-19 and GoogLeNet-v1 with performance gain from 50-250X on Xeon and Xeon Phi.

 ## Requirements